koficodedat/reduct/docs/internal/implementation/wasm-package-implementation-plan.md

 - Added support for text analysis and document similarity
 - Implemented text compression operations (Gzip, Deflate, Zlib, RLE, Huffman)
 - Added support for efficient data storage and transmission
+- Implemented Unicode operations (normalization, case folding, character properties)
+- Added support for internationalization and text processing

 ### Next Steps

-1. **Expand WebAssembly Modules**
+1. **Implement Tiered Optimization Framework**
+   - Create automatic switching mechanism based on input characteristics
+   - Implement performance counters to track actual gains
+   - Develop adaptive thresholds based on runtime profiling

+2. **Focus on Tier 1 High-Value Targets**
-   - Implement additional specialized time series operations (forecasting, seasonal decomposition)
+   - Implement matrix operations and linear algebra accelerators
-   - Optimize SIMD-accelerated versions of time series operations
-   - Implement parallel processing for large data sets

-2. **Expand Machine Learning Capabilities**
+   - Develop signal processing algorithms (FFT, convolutions)
-   - Implement convolutional neural network operations (convolution, pooling)
+   - Create accelerators for neural network operations (focus on large networks)
-   - Add support for classification algorithms (decision trees, random forests)
-   - Implement optimization algorithms (Adam, RMSProp, momentum)

-3. **Expand Text Processing**
-   - Implement Unicode normalization and case folding
-   - Add support for advanced NLP features (stemming, lemmatization)
+   - Optimize large-scale data processing operations (100,000+ elements)

+3. **Enhance Tier 2 Conditional Targets**
-   - Implement text indexing and search algorithms
+   - Implement size-based switching for sorting, filtering, and map/reduce

-4. **Expand Benchmarking**
-   - Create comprehensive benchmarks for WebAssembly vs. JavaScript
+   - Create complexity-based switching for string and regex operations
+   - Develop frequency detection for operations in tight loops

+4. **Optimize Existing Implementations**
+   - Refactor existing accelerators to use the tiered approach
+   - Add size thresholds to current implementations
+   - Implement hybrid JS/WASM approaches for complex algorithms

+5. **Expand Benchmarking and Analysis**
-   - Benchmark across different data sizes to find optimal thresholds
+   - Create comprehensive benchmarks across different input sizes
-   - Integrate with the benchmark package

-5. **Add Advanced Features**
+   - Develop visualization tools for performance crossover points
-   - Implement SIMD acceleration
+   - Implement continuous benchmarking across browsers and devices
-   - Add threading support (when available)
-   - Create specialized numeric operations for scientific computing

 ## Conclusion

-The dedicated WebAssembly package will provide significant performance benefits for the Reduct library, particularly for computationally intensive operations.
-By creating a separate package with a consistent API, we can accelerate operations across the entire Reduct ecosystem while maintaining the flexibility and developer experience of JavaScript.
+The dedicated WebAssembly package will provide significant performance benefits for the Reduct library, but our benchmarking has shown that these benefits are most pronounced for specific types of operations and data sizes.
+By adopting a tiered optimization strategy, we can focus our WebAssembly efforts where they provide the most value while using native JavaScript where it performs better.

-We have made significant progress in implementing the foundation of the WebAssembly package, and the next steps will focus on implementing actual WebAssembly modules and integrating them with the rest of the Reduct ecosystem.
+We have made significant progress in implementing the foundation of the WebAssembly package and creating accelerators for various operations.
+Our next steps will focus on implementing the tiered optimization framework and focusing on high-value targets where WebAssembly consistently outperforms JavaScript.

+This strategic approach ensures that our investment in WebAssembly technology provides maximum benefit to Reduct users while maintaining the flexibility, developer experience, and performance characteristics that make JavaScript attractive.
+Rather than treating WebAssembly as a universal solution, we're using it as a targeted optimization tool for specific computational challenges.